Political philosophy, moral philosophy, the ethics of peace and war, human rights

 Jesse is currently the Principal Investigator for two sponsored projects.

 Jesse and Dr. Gregory Koblentz, director of GMU's biodefense graduate program, are working with leading researchers from Stanford's Center for International Security and Cooperation on a 20 month project: CRISPR and Biosecurity: Assessing Risks, Benefits, and Governance Options of New Genome Editing Tools.
+You can learn all about the study on the project's website.

 For a second year in a row, the National Endowment for the Humanities is supporting the Coming Home project, which engages veterans in dialogues on the moral, psychological, and spiritual impacts of war.
 Jesse co-directs the project in partnership with Dr. Edward Barrett of the US Naval Academy.